List of awards and nominations received by Kelly Clarkson: Brit Awards

 The Brit Awards is an annual awards showcase presented by the British Phonographic Industry for successes in British popular music.
 Clarkson was nominated in twice in 2006.

 Country Music Association Awards

 Organized by the Country Music Association (CMA), the Country Music Association Awards is the longest-running annual music awards program in American TV history, honoring achievements in country music.
 Clarkson has received a CMA award out of six nominations.

 Critics' Choice Real TV Awards

 The Critics' Choice Real TV Awards are accolades for nonfiction, unscripted and reality television content presented by the Critics Choice Association and NPACT.
 Clarkson has been nominated once.

 Critics' Choice Television Awards

 The Critics' Choice Television Award is awarded by the Broadcast Television Journalists Association.
-Clarkson has received four nominations.
+Clarkson has received six nominations.

 Daytime Emmy Awards

 The Daytime Emmy Awards is an annual award show bestowed by the National Academy of Television Arts and Sciences in recognition of excellence in American daytime television programming.
-Clarkson has received five awards out of seven nominations.
+Clarkson has received eight awards out of thirteen nominations.